Moths

 This page contains pictures and information about Magpie Moths that we found in the Brisbane area, Queensland, Australia.

-Male, body length 25mm
+Body length 25mm

 Magpie Moths are sometimes seen in garden and roadside during daytime and also at night.
 Their forewings are dark brown with white patterned band across.
 Their abdomens have black and yellow rings, the typical Tiger Moths warning colour pattern.
+This moth is common in Brisbane.

-wpe6.jpg (26168 bytes) wpe6.jpg (28495 bytes)
+wpe6.jpg (26168 bytes) DSC_2085.jpg (309731 bytes)

 Male and female are look similar except their antenna.
 Their caterpillars are hairy with orange bands.
 They feed on a garden weed called Thickhead Cassocephalum crepidiodes